FrancescoScala/Auto-Guard/README.md

 The `Workload Administrator` is started by Ankaios at the start of the vehicle.

 ### Log Publisher App
 This is an example workload which is available in this repository.
-The log publisher app subscribes to the topic `eCAL measurment` to revieve dynamic vehicle sensor data to detect an emergency break event (trigger).
+The log publisher app subscribes to the topic `eCAL measurment` to retrieve dynamic vehicle sensor data to detect an emergency break event (trigger).
 It then communicates with the `Reporting REST API` to submit recorded sensor data in case of a trigger event detection.
 The `Log Publisher App` is not started during the vehicle start but is created remotely.

 ### Synthetic Data Generator
-The `Synthetic Data Geneator` is reponsible for artificially producing dynamic vehicle sensor data to create an emergency breaking scenario.
+The `Synthetic Data Generator` is reponsible for artificially producing dynamic vehicle sensor data to create an emergency breaking scenario.
 It publishes its sensor data via eCAL to the topic `eCAL measurement`.
 The synthetic data can be used to test and validate the trigger event detection logic in the `Log Publisher App`.
 In the real test vehicle setup this component is replaced by in-vehicle components publishing real sensor data to this very topic.

+### Reporting API
+The reporting API is our Cloud Application that will be used to both receive the reports (they'll be posted at `POST /api/reports`) and to visualize them in a user-friendly UI at `/reports`.

 # Installation